jayanta17/Car-Price-Prediction/README.md

-<h2> 1.
-To predict the price of a car based on its past performance and attributes such as KMs driven,Fuel Type, Number of Owners,etc, I built a model using RamForestRegressor which gave an accuracy of
+<h3> 1.
+To predict the price of a car based on its past and present data, I built a model using RandomForestRegressor and a RandomizedSearchCv which gave a Mean Absoulte Error of only 60%. <h3>
+<h3> After performing data preprocessing steps such as Removal of Outliers, Converting categorical data into numerical using get_dummies and data visualizations, I found that Current Price, Fuel Type(being Diesel) and Transmission control are the most important features in deciding the price.